jouets dans le grenier

 There congregated select subsets of the student population from both Ogden and Mundelein (Holy Name’s high school).
 To spice it all up, we were also the rendezvous point for any of Downtown’s newly arrived rural pilgrims, easily assimilated and to my knowledge never threatening.
 We had therefore characters, who beguiled us with lifestyles not advertised in our textbooks: there was Old Man Frank, Toddy, John Sodas, Jerry Tomar, Big John Cole, Jerry Fallout, Reggie Love, Jerry Hughes, and at least several others.
 Frank knew which horses were winners long after they were forgotten by most.
 Tomar bore Neanderthal features but was an excellent ballroom dancer: having sprung himself from jail because he was deemed insane in a different jurisdiction, he again lost his freedom for cold-calling folk to advertise his drug possessions.
 Big John somehow ran over and killed his friend’s sightseeing locomotion, neither of them unduly upset over the incident.
 Fallout was our resident Indian who travelled about with a shopping bag of bogus Peyote, eventually put away by police who claimed it was the real thing.
 Hughes was deadly on the basketball court, and impossible to guard because his eyes were crossed - you couldn’t avoid looking at the eye that was looking at you, while his other eye would be picking a receiver or setting up his next usually perfect shot.
 All the while, as nice a human being as you could ever hope to meet.

 We the young and innocent also had our moments.
-Illegal sorties into the Downtown theaters usually formed at the Corner, pausing perhaps enroute down State Street at the Hannah’s.
+Illegal sorties into the Downtown theaters usually formed at the Corner, pausing perhaps enroute down State at the Hannah’s on Illinois Street.
 Ticketless entry was often initiated by little Jay, whose special gift was to appear to be leaving a movie house when he was actually going in.
 He or others then popped open firedoors and the rest of us would run like Hell for seats once inside typically the Chicago Theater or the State-Lake.

 I remember just one evening when significant contingents from every social subset appeared on the Corner all at once: it was indeed breathtaking, like Starry Night descending.
-A Corner no longer much attended by 1979, when ambient traffic there seemed especially hushed on the occasion of John Paul’s October attendance at a recital by the Chicago Symphony in his honor at Holy Name’s nearby sanctuary.
+A Corner no longer much attended by 1979, when ambient traffic there seemed especially hushed on the occasion of John Paul’s October attendance at a recital by the Chicago Symphony in his honor in Holy Name’s nearby sanctuary.
+[Recalled in more detail near the end of my 1965-1979 page.]

 Energy might be expended by the non-dopers in the parking lot cum hoops a block south or the YMCA a block west.
 For the equally abundant dopers, some of their energy would be spent circling our block in a recreational search for other peoples “stash,” incidental to parking their own before actually posting up on the Corner.
-(Year before last, Katharine Jefferts Shori would delight me in her use of the term in her talk here at Saint Mary’s Episcopal.)
+(In 2008 Katharine Jefferts Shori would delight me in her use of the term in her talk at Saint Mary’s Episcopal, the last event I taped as a Public Access Producer in Tampa.)

 Wells High.
 What happened next is pretty well told in two subdomains already established on this website.
 My trip thru Chicago’s public school system is recounted at wells.daurril.org.
 To all that I add the following: